 Western and Other Cuisines – Koh Mak Restaurants

-At the stylish vegan restaurant, Pak Pak, you’lll find dishes like falafal hummus, yellow pumpkin curry, Massaman jackfruit curry and more besides.
+At the stylish vegan restaurant, Pak Pak, you’ll find dishes like falafal hummus, yellow pumpkin curry, Massaman jackfruit curry and more besides.
 It’s from the By The Sea crew, about 100 metres further down the street, same side.

 Seafood – Koh Mak Restaurants